Types

 Strings

-Most (all?) languages have them, but care is needed:
+Most (all?) languages have a built-in string type, but variations abound:

 Sets